nbeaver/cmd_oysters/README.rst

 Compatibility metadata
 ~~~~~~~~~~~~~~~~~~~~~~

-The metadata about the commands should indicate which shells they are compatible with,
-and what their dependencies are (e.g. a list of required Debian packages).

 CmdOysters permit multiple invocations.

 If one version of a command uses ``bash``-only extensions,
 another version only works with ``zsh``,
 and another works with any POSIX-conformant shell,